sponug/sponug.github.io/_posts/2025-12-24-Thinking-In-graphs.md

 a Customer OWNS an Account
 an Account IS_LINKED_TO a Product

-These connections are not implied or calculated later — they are stored directly in the database
+These connections are not implied or calculated later — they are stored directly in the database.

-(:Customer) ──USES──▶ (:Product)
-     │
-     └──OWNS──▶ (:Account) ──IS_LINKED_TO──▶ (:Product)

 This structure mirrors how banking relationships exist in the real world, making it easy to explore how customers, accounts, and products relate to each other.

 ### Sub paragraph <a name="subparagraph1"></a>